 Possibly the best thing about considering adding the Rolex Datejust to your collection (or even collecting nothing but Rolex Datejust 36 models) is the enormous back-catalog of styles and specifications that surely offers something to (almost) all tastes.
 Better still, unlike many of the modern professional models such as the Rolex Submariner and Rolex GMT-Master II, the Rolex Datejust is readily available in most configurations.

 Similarly, the pre-owned market is buzzing with exciting references and odd, often-forgotten forays down new and unusual paths.
 The Datejust’s position as a market leader has afforded it many cracks of the whip.
 Unusually, Rolex has been quite willing to experiment with the material combinations and dial textures of the Datejust, the brand’s most reliable piece.
 Furthermore, the pricing of pre-owned Rolex Datejust 36 pieces is favorable.
-With hundreds of options frequently available with prices ranging between $4,000 and $10,000, the choice is uncommonly broad.

 Once you’ve done your real-world research and decided what model style sits best on your wrist, feel free to contact one of our team members at Bob’s Watches.
 You can talk to us about your decision and discover what we currently have available for purchase.